petrelharp/pyslim/docs/tutorial.md

 3. As described above, the Individual table contains entries for

-   a. the currently alive individuals,
+   1. the currently alive individuals,
-   b. any individuals that have been permanently remembered with
+   2. any individuals that have been permanently remembered with ``treeSeqRememberIndividuals()``, and
-      ``treeSeqRememberIndividuals()``, and
-   c. any individuals that have been temporarily retained with
-      ``treeSeqRememberIndividuals(permanent=F)``.
-Importantly, the nodes in these
-      individuals are *not* marked as sample nodes, so they can be lost during simplification.
+   3. any individuals that have been temporarily retained with ``treeSeqRememberIndividuals(permanent=F)``.
+Importantly, the nodes in these individuals are *not* marked as sample nodes, so they can be lost during simplification.
 This means that a retained individual may only have one node (but